Back to Portfolio

 The value of this workflow isn't that AI does the work.
 It's that AI compresses the parts of the work that don't require my expertise, freeing me to apply judgment where it actually matters.

 Information hierarchy — AI generates interfaces where everything looks equally important.
-In clinical tools, that's a patient safety issue.
+In high-stakes tools, that's not a design problem — it's a product failure.

-Accessibility — Color contrast ratios, type sizing for variable lighting conditions, and touch target sizing for tablet use in clinical settings are not AI defaults.
+Accessibility — Color contrast ratios, type sizing, and interactive element sizing for the actual context of use — variable lighting, tablet vs. desktop, high-pressure environments — are not AI defaults.
 They are mine.

 Interaction depth — Knowing when the prototype is good enough to communicate the concept and when to stop and write the spec instead is judgment, not prompting.

-Scope creep from AI output — Lovable frequently generates features I didn't ask for.
+Scope creep from AI output — AI prototyping tools frequently generate features I didn't ask for.
 Evaluating those against MVP constraints in real time is a product management decision.

 What This Workflow Makes Possible